Karin0002/1dv610-L2-module-ts/README.md

 To contribute you can make bugreports and see current ones in [github](https://github.com/Karin0002/color-theme-generator/issues).
 If you want to extend or experiment with the module you can fork the project in [github](https://github.com/Karin0002/color-theme-generator).

 ## Testreports
-To see the testreports go to [testreport](./testreport.md)
+To see the testreports go to [testreport](./testreports.md)

 ### Disclosure
 This module is part of an assignment in the course 1DV610, held by Linnaeus University.
-That means that the author of this moudle is a student.
+That means that the author of this module is a student.